syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Detect-Whether-a-New-Symbol-Or-Shape-Has-Been-Added-Removed-From-A-Diagram.md

 ---
 layout: post
 title: How To Detect Whether a New Symbol Has Been Added | Syncfusion®
-description: how to detect whether a new symbol or shape has been added / removed from a diagram
+description: Detect changes in a diagram by using Diagram.Model.EventSink.NodeCollectionChanged, which tracks node additions or removals with CollectionExEventArgs.
 platform: windowsforms
 control: Diagram
 documentation: ug